Last Updated on

 Whilst deadlifting is indeed one of the best exercises out there, it is by no means essential to gym success.

 This article is going to look at how to build a strong back without using deadlifts at all.

 The back is made up of a large number of muscles, there are the muscles around the lower back such as the Erector Spinae.

 You also have big muscles in the upper back such as the Latissimus Dorsi and Trapezius, with smaller muscles surrounding them (Rhomboids, Teres major and minor).

-People tend to separate these muscles into upper back and lower back groups, but in reality your back muscles are all one.
+People tend to separate these muscles into the upper back and lower back groups, but in reality, your back muscles are all one.